 5:24 - Goodell out with the Jags pick … Joeckel is it, on his iPhone5 as he shakes hands and hugs his peeps in the Green Room.
 How do we feel about their new uniforms?
 Helmets are kinda cool with the half matte, half gold… classy 3 piece gray suit for Luke .. and good to see we’re still hugging the Commish like crazy.
 This is by far the weirdest facet of Draft day to me.

 5:24 - Hip snap!
 Mayock needs that pop-up video treatment explaining all his lingo.

 5:28 - Rich explains this is the first Raiders First Round pick since 2010 when they took Rolando McClain and his flock of pistols.
 They have to trade down, right?

-5:29 - Darren Mcfadden is the only Radiers First Round pick still on the team since 2003.
-Being a raiders fan must literally be the worst.
+5:29 - Darren McFadden is the only Raiders First Round pick still on the team since 2003.
+Being a Raiders fan must literally be the worst.

 5:31 - “We need a word better than rebuilding,” Irvin says about the Raiders… OK, clock has stopped, which means we have a TRADE!!!
 Yes!!!!
 It’s about to get hairy up in herrrre.

 5:33 - Dolphins move up.
 WOW.
 Miami going for broke this offseason to compete in the AFC East … and here comes Roger with the call …